-Bali island has been on the top of the travel lists for years!
-Known for luxury escapes, honeymoon packages, spa hideouts, and sandy beaches ideal for surfing or just sunset watching, Bali became a backbone of tourism in Indonesia.
+Bali Island has been on the top of the travel lists for years!
+Known for top hotels, honeymoon packages, spa hideouts, and sandy beaches ideal for surfing or just sunset watching, Bali became the backbone of tourism in Indonesia.
 With rapid development on the island, choosing the perfect Bali accommodation suddenly propelled you to a world of infinite choices.
-What are the best hotels in Bali?
+What are the best luxury escapes in Bali?

 Hip, happening, and – pricy?